I want to be a part of it, New York, New York.

 Insider Plus has also consulted the National Register of Historic Places, 1984, and extracted this information:

 The Hotel prides itself of a colourful star-studded list of celebrities who graced it as their residence for some time.

 It is said that some Upper East Siders might have stayed away from the crowd for a while after a divorce and others used it to accommodate relatives, close to their own homes, on a lengthy visit..
 Iconic residents of this Hotel included President John F. Kennedy and star actresses Bette Davis and Claudette Colbert.
 The Indian American author, activist, model, and television host, Padma Lakshmi also lived there and even noted this in her 2016 memoir, Love, Loss and What We Ate.
 The late actor Richard Harris and singer Rosemary Clooney both lived there while they worked in the city.
-More recently, Swiss professional and world-renowned tennis player, Roger Federer has used The Surrey as a retreat.
+More recently, Swiss professional and world-renowned tennis player, Roger Federer has used this Hotel as a retreat.
 It has also provided the backdrop for scenes from Gossip Girl, the popular American teen drama TV series, broadcast on The CW network for six seasons (2007- 2012).

 Corinthia has made a giant step in the right direction with this new management agreement.
 It is a long-awaited, exciting, eventful step.
 Now, with all the ingredients of a successful partnership, Corinthia can proudly sing the lyrics of Frank Sinatra’s all-time hit: